 Early Case Reporting Likely to be Wrong

-Based on these numbers, the current number of cases isn’t as worrying as they first appear in official charts.
-They are still concerning as they are going up, which we know is not a linear process.
+Based on these numbers, the current number of cases isn’t as high in relative terms as it appears in official charts.
+That’s not to say the numbers are not concerning as they are going up, which we know is not a linear process.
 The under-reporting in March/April is likely to have resulted in a big hole in the cases dataset.
 That means our understanding of the spread of Coronavirus, as based on the early data, is likely to be wrong.
 What we can do is track a more reliable metric, although we also need to understand that they may suffer from more lag than cases (cases are likely to be reported closer to an individual first being ill, with hospitalisation happening days later).

 In the US, the case rates were 5x the hospitalisation numbers.
-The model in this article finds a somewhat larger gap (more like 16x) – but please remember this is just one way to examine the relationship between the numbers.
+The model in this article finds a somewhat larger gap (more like 14x) – but please remember this is just one way to examine the relationship between the numbers.
 The relationship we are basing this on seems a likely one, but that’s not proven by the above analysis.
+It is, of course, possible that the number of cases in the US is being under-reported.

 And finally, please don’t walk away from this post thinking “oh well, that’s okay then!”
 The ability of the epidemic to spread will take us by surprise if we don’t keep a careful watch on the spread of the virus.
 In the UK the rates are doubling each week, which means the graph will “hockey stick” upwards if we can’t get things under control fast.
 If you can stay away from other people, limit that contact, and stop the spread – you are going to save real lives.

-Based on the median of 16.73x cases to admissions, we can compare how this compares to the actual numbers since August.
+Based on the 14x cases to admissions, we can see how this compares to the actual numbers.
 As you’d expect, hospital admissions are a lagging indicator, as people tend to become a case some days before they are admitted to hospital.
+The right-hand of this chart shows the recent numbers.

 We can then look back to the previous periods to predict how many cases there were during the first peak, even though it wasn’t possibly to measure the number of cases at the time.
 Perhaps we should call this “predicted vs recorded” as the recorded numbers are less likely to be the actual numbers than the predicted ones.